violetrollergirl/violetrollergirl.com/resources/for-clients/messaging-discreetly/index.md

 But our shared desire for discretion does not mean you're exempt from [my screening process]({% link _faq/screening/screening-process.md %}).

 In other words, if you feel like you need discretion *from* me, rather than discretion *with* me, then we're probably not a good match and this is not the article you're looking for.
+"Keeping it on the <acronym title="Down Low">DL</acronym>" is fine, but if you keep yourself on the DL from me, then by definition there's no way we can be together.
 Sorry, babe!

 ## Tradecraft for discretion: plausible deniability and encryption